This page serves as a record of the experiments conducted during the development of SODA. This log documents

-Across our experiments, we use a consistent audio tokenization strategy based on the Mimi audio codec.
+Across our experiments, we use the same audio tokenization strategy based on the Mimi audio codec.

 We start with the Marin tokenizer (which is the Llama3 tokenizer) and extend it with audio tokens and special tokens.
 The final tokenizer is available at soda-research/marin-mimi-bpe-8cb-16k-tokenizer and is used across all SODA experiments (except Qwen3 warm-start runs, which require a Qwen3-based tokenizer).